ryansolid/vuerx-jsx/README.md

 It accomplishes this with using [Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/dom-expressions).
 It compiles JSX to DOM statements and wraps expressions in functions that can be called by the library of choice.
 In this case `effect` wraps these expressions ensuring the view stays up to date.
 Unlike Virtual DOM only the changed nodes are affected and the whole tree is not re-rendered over and over.
 Unlike even Vue 3 there is no hard tie to Components which should allow this approach to significantly exceed its performance.

+See it as a top performer on the [JS Framework Benchmark](https://krausest.github.io/js-framework-benchmark/current.html).

 To use call render:

 ```js